c-bless/scandb/README.md

 - scandb-vulns
 - scandb-statistics
 - scandb-compare
+- scandb-report

+## License
+This script is licensed under the GNU General Public License in version 3.
+See http://www.gnu.org/licenses/ for further details.

 ## Installation
 The tool has been published to pypi and can be installed via *pip*.